 - treatment that a doctor recommends does not help

 - a person has sleep difficulties because of the pain

 - the pain follows a fall

 - any part of the body becomes numb

 Pain in the groin can be alarming.
-In most cases, the pain is an inconvenience, not a sign of a serious health problem.
+In some cases, the pain is an inconvenience, not a sign of a serious health problem.
 That does not mean a person has to live with the discomfort.